crypto-willie/cignals.io-tweaks/README.md

 [cignals.io](https://cignals.io/) Scalp, DOM & TAPE tweaks for [OBS Studio](https://obsproject.com/).

 Did re-design for custom .css after months practicing learning order flow, especially DOM.
 I left old DOM with Tape incase I ever decided to share.
 I use Custom Scalp to trade.
 It has everything I need on 1 screen.
-I use Google Chrome to research HTF on 2nd screen.
+Use Google Chrome to research HTF on 2nd screen.

 Not familar with OBS?
 Google your friend!
 DYOR!

 Import .css under "Scene Collection".